 --server-id, the default

-ID is 0, in which case a master refuses connections from all slaves,
+ID is 0, in which case the master refuses connections from all

 |System Variable Name|